 School Sports Partnerships

-By linking in with some of the above agencies a club or league should be able to construct a network that is specific to their needs.
+By linking with some of the agencies listed above, a club or league should be able to construct a network that is specific to their needs.